 An individual with the FFDR Preparer role can initiate and submit FFDRs using the Foreign Financial Disclosure Report (FFDR) page link included in the FFDR system-generated emails from NSF or by clicking the Foreign Financial Disclosure Report (FFDR) link under "Manage Financials" on the Research.gov homepage after signing in.

 The FFDR Preparer role is required to access the Foreign Financial Disclosure Report (FFDR) link on the Research.gov homepage.
 NSF assigned the FFDR Preparer role to all individuals with the Authorized Organizational Representative (AOR) role as of May 20, 2024 to assist the research community with the first reporting period for the new FFDR requirement.
-If a user needs the FFDR role, the Organizational Administrator should be contacted to ensure proper assignment.
+If a user needs the FFDR role, the Organizational Administrator must be contacted to ensure proper assignment.
 The FFDR role cannot be requested by users in Research.gov as can be done for other roles such as AOR or Other Authorized User (OAU).

 To view assigned role(s):